zachlatta/meta/applications/google_rise_2016.md

 **What were the organization's major achievements in the past year?**

-We have achieved a presence in 69 schools across 16 states and 7 countries.
-Our clubs span a range of socioeconomic situations -- from schools that are upper-middle class with access to lots of resources, to schools that have been labeled "dropout factories"; from schools in the United States to schools in third world countries.
+We've taken Hack Club from an idea attempted at a single high school to the beginning of an international movement in 70 schools across 16 states and 7 countries (just started a club in Pakistan!).
+We've helped start clubs at schools in a variety of socioeconomic situations, from schools that are upper-middle class with access to lots of resources to schools that have been labeled "dropout factories".

+We've our content significantly and are now at the point where we have a "club in a box" to start clubs with.

+We did our first fundraise, bringing in $165,765.00 from the Reva & David Logan Foundation, Joe Lonsdale, the Thiel Foundation, among many other contributors.

-We've been featured on the TODAY Show, in the cover story of the California Sunday, in the Daily Dot's 20 Under 20 feature, and in Business Insider, and in the Forbes 30 Under 30.
+We've been featured on the TODAY Show, in the cover story of the California Sunday, in the Daily Dot's 20 Under 20, in Business Insider, and in the Forbes 30 Under 30.
 The publications we've been featured in have a combined monthly reach of 23 million people.

 **Total organizational budget in 2016**